jamesr1775/Sorting-Visualiser/Testing.md

 - The jquery slim version did not have the fadein and fadeout functions when I used them which gave me an error.
 Found information on this at [stackoverflow](https://stackoverflow.com/questions/58863934/getting-fadein-is-not-a-function-although-i-did-add-jquery-to-my-html-file)
 - To pause the carousel in the html I found to use data-interval: false here [stackoverflow](https://stackoverflow.com/questions/14977392/bootstrap-carousel-remove-auto-slide)
 - Wanted my tutorial anchor to open my modal, I was missing data-toggle="modal" and found it out from [stackoverflow](https://stackoverflow.com/questions/31250364/how-can-i-use-an-anchor-tag-to-open-a-modal-page)
-- Was getting "undefined $" error when setting up some jamine tests.
-The problem was the order of which some of the scripts were being added the the spec-runner.html file.
+- Was getting "undefined $" error when setting up some jasmine tests.
+The problem was the order of which some of the scripts were being added to the spec-runner.html file.
-- Was getting load/set Fixtures function undefined also and this question helped me solve it as it was again problems with the order adding scripts from [stackoverflow](https://stackoverflow.com/questions/24531674/jasmine-jquery-loadfixtures-is-not-defined).
+- Was getting load/set Fixtures function undefined and this question helped me solve it as it was again problems with the order adding scripts from [stackoverflow](https://stackoverflow.com/questions/24531674/jasmine-jquery-loadfixtures-is-not-defined).
 - Adding the bar-charting.js and quiz-generation.js into jasmine testing was causing issues because I had a document ready function being called and other functions being called in them which caused errors when testing.
 Got this information that helped me figure out what was causing the errors from [stackoverflow](https://stackoverflow.com/questions/8734168/preventing-document-ready-function-while-unit-testing).
 Added an if clause that checks if a bar-chart exists and it fixed this.
 - Fixed an error related to favicons not loading as I did not have any.
 Got some information on them at [w3](https://www.w3.org/2005/10/howto-favicon).
 - Fixed a bug where the user can change the speed by disabling buttons when the algorithm is running.
 - Fixed a bug where the user can change the array size by disabling buttons when the algorithm is running.
 - Fixed a bug where the user can click the generate bars button by disabling buttons when the algorithm is running.
 - My Mentor helped me fix a bug where changing the screen size would cause the bars to fold on to the next row and pointed me to the right solution.
 I found information on resize  listeners here [stackoverflow](https://stackoverflow.com/questions/641857/javascript-window-resize-event)
+- Fixed a bug when pausing the current algorithm and changing it to a different one, the old algorithm would still run as the swap animations array did not update.
 #### Unsolved Bugs
 1. Zooming in on chrome causes the bar chart to fold bars to next rows
 2. Discovered that the swapping heights chart jitter bug is only fixed for bubble sort and occurs in merge sort and quick sort.